 Jennifer Wang was born and grew up in Pingtung, a small town in southern Taiwan.
 Her passion and talent for music have opened her up to the world.
 With the gratitudes to the music education that changed her life, she strives to offer the best education that empowers people.
-After earning her Master's degree in Violin Performance at Boston University, where she studied with violinist Lynn Chang and a Bachelor degree in Taipei University of Education, she serves as a violin teaching artist in public schools in Massachusetts.
+She earned her Master's degree in Violin Performance at Boston University, where she studied with violinist Lynn Chang and a Bachelor degree in Taipei University of Education.
+Currently, she is persuing Doctor of Musical Arts at Boston University under the instruction of violinist Peter Zazofsky.
+She also serves as a violin teaching artist in public schools in Massachusetts.
 She has played with many world-renowned musicians, including Yo-Yo Ma, Yu-Chien Tseng, Keng-Yuen Tseng, conductor Michael Stern and Bramwell Tovey.

 Ms. Wang started receiving professional music education at an early age, and earned her bachelor of music degree from National Taipei University of Education (NTUE).
 Master's degree from Boston University under Professor Lynn Chang's guidance.
 Currently, she is pursuing a Doctoral of Musical Arts at Boston University and studying with Peter Zazofsky.